Donnie Murphy: Cincinnati Reds

 On July 18, Murphy was signed by the Cincinnati Reds and assigned to AAA Louisville.
 He was released in August.

 Atlanta Braves

 Murphy signed with Atlanta Braves on August 16, 2014.

 Second stint with the Brewers

 Murphy re-signed with the Milwaukee Brewers for the 2015 season and was assigned to AAA Colorado Springs Sky Sox.
 On August 2, 2015, Murphy was released by the Brewers.

-Coaching
+Coaching career

-On February 23, 2016, the Toronto Blue Jays hired Murphy to be their new hitting coach for the Class-A Lansing Lugnuts for the 2016 season.
-Murphy became the hitting coach for the Advanced-A Dunedin Blue Jays on January 10, 2018.
+On February 23, 2016, the Toronto Blue Jays hired Murphy to be their new hitting coach for the Single-A Lansing Lugnuts for the 2016 season.

+Murphy became the hitting coach for the High-A Dunedin Blue Jays on January 10, 2018.

 After spending the 2019 season as the hitting coach for the Double-A New Hampshire Fisher Cats, Murphy was named the manager for Dunedin on January 31, 2020.

 On March 9, 2021, Murphy was named the manager of the Vancouver Canadians for the 2021 season.

+Murphy was named as the bench coach for the Buffalo Bisons the Triple-A affiliate for the 2024 season.